 Michael Morrill grew up outside of Albany, New York and received his B.A. cum laude in 2010 from Binghamton University in the State University of New York system with a double-major in History and Philosophy, Politics, & Law.
 Morrill then went on to attend the University of Georgia School of Law in Athens where he graduated cum laude in 2013.
 During law school, Morrill was a member of the Georgia Journal of International and Comparative Law’s editorial board and completed a summer internship in London, England through the Georgia Global Internship Program.

 Morrill joined Pope McGlamry in 2017 where his practice is focused on the representation of plaintiffs in class actions and qui tam/false claims litigation.
 Morrill is active in the community, serving on the Finance Committee at his church, St. Thomas Episcopal Church and on the Board of Directors for the Chattahoochee River Conservancy.
-Mike and his wife, Eliza, have twin sons who keep them very busy, and Mike spends his rare moments of spare time on the golf course.
+Mike and his wife, Eliza, have twin sons and a daughter who keep them very busy, and Mike spends his rare moments of spare time on the golf course.